Siege of Ariminum (538): Siege

-Shortly afterwards, Vitiges besieged the town.
-Vitiges quickly built a siege tower which, unlike during the siege of Rome, was not pulled by oxen, but moved by men stationed inside.
-The tower was placed close to the wall guarded from Byzantine attack by a contingent of troops.
-During the night, the Byzantines moved out of the town to dig a trench in front of the siege tower.
+Vitiges besieged the town of Ariminum upon the arrival of the Gothic forces in April 538.
+They built a siege tower which, unlike during the siege of Rome, was not pulled by oxen, but moved by men stationed inside.
+The tower was placed relatively close to the wall with the expectation that it would be used the following day.
+During the night, the Byzantines sortied out of the town to dig a trench in front of the siege tower.
 When the Goths found out, they attacked the Byzantines, who retreated as soon as the trench was deep enough.
-Vitiges had the trench filled with faggots before moving over it.
-The weight of the tower caused it to sink slightly into the trench as the faggots were crushed and the earthwork, made of the dirt out of the trench, which was built behind it, stopped the advance entirely.
+In response, Vitiges had the trench filled with faggots before moving the siege tower over it.
+Crushing the supporting faggots beneath it, the tower sank into the trench.
+Its advance was then halted by an earthwork built from the excavated dirt.
+Vitiges ordered that the night guards responsible for this setback be executed.

 Vitiges decided to withdraw, taking the tower with him.
 John wanted to prevent this and sallied out, but was unsuccessful at destroying the siege tower.
 Having suffered many casualties, Vitiges decided against storming Ariminum and began starving it out.
 Needing fewer men for this, he also sent men to attack Ancon.

-John sent a letter to Belisarius informing him that John was about to run out of supplies, and would need to surrender in seven days.
-Belisarius decide to lift the siege by deception.
-He split his army into four groups, three of which were sent to the vicinity of Ariminum.
-One force, led by Ildiger, was to move by sea, accompanied by Martinus' force, which would follow the fleet on land, and was ordered to light many extra campfires to exaggerate its size.
-This way, the Byzantines would appear to have a huge force.
-Meanwhile, Belisarius and Narses came through the Apennines, passing Urbisaglia.
-In reality, the Goths outnumbered the Byzantines, so Belisarius wanted to avoid actual fighting.

-On his march, Belisarius’ encountered a force of Goths who were heavily defeated and fled back to the Gothic camp.
-They claimed that the Byzantines approached with a large force from the north, leading the Goths to move their camps "to that side of Ariminum that faces sunset".
-At night, however, they observed Martinus' many campfires, which were sixty stadia (approximately 10 km) away, likely near present-day Riccione.
-The Goths' fright strengthened when the Byzantine fleet appeared in the morning; it was now 24 July 538.
-The Goths lifted their siege soon afterwards, escaping to Ravenna.
-Belisarius entered Ariminum around noon.